Vito Roberto Palazzolo: Extradition denied

 In January 2007 the Italian government requested the extradition of Palazzolo after the nine-year sentence was handed down by the Italian court for collusion with the Mafia.
 This was the sixth request from the Italians since 1992.
-Palazzolo wen stryd teen uitlewering, Die Burger, June 15, 2010 In June 2010, the High Court of South Africa blocked the extradition of Palazzolo due to lack of double criminality requirement as South Africa does not recognize the crime of Mafia association as conceived in Italy.
+In June 2010, the High Court of South Africa blocked the extradition of Palazzolo due to lack of double criminality requirement as South Africa does not recognize the crime of Mafia association as conceived in Italy.
 Moreover, the Court also found double jeopardy as Palazzolo had already been acquitted of Mafia association in 1992 by a court in Rome.
 For the Italian authorities Palazzolo remains a fugitive from justice.

-On September 30, 2010, an Interpol red notice – one of Interpol’s tools for tracking international fugitives – was issued.
+On 30 September 2010, an Interpol red notice – one of Interpol's tools for tracking international fugitives – was issued.
 The notice said that Palazzolo is "devoted to international drug trafficking" and that he helped other Mafia representatives abscond abroad.
 Palazzolo's local attorney, Norman Snitcher, reacted with a letter to Interpol asking that the red notice be withdrawn as it did not accurately reflect details about his client.

 The same month, September 2010, Palazzolo opened a website and stated that he was being wrongly persecuted by the Italian judicial authorities.
-On the website Palazzolo claims: "I have been accused of many things, from running guns for the apartheid regime ... to administering the Mafia’s financial empire (from my home in Franschhoek!) in Venezuela ... and the Far East.
+On the website Palazzolo claims: "I have been accused of many things, from running guns for the apartheid regime ... to administering the Mafia's financial empire (from my home in Franschhoek!) in Venezuela ... and the Far East.
 The sheer scale of it is comically absurd."